bschreck/deep.sh/docs/tutorial_completers.rst

 Legacy Completers Support
 =========================

-Before completion context was introduced, xonsh had a different readline-like completion API.
+Before completion context was introduced, deepsh had a different readline-like completion API.
-While this legacy API is not recommended, xonsh still supports it.
+While this legacy API is not recommended, deepsh still supports it.

 .. warning::
     The legacy completers are less robust than the contextual system in many situations, for example: